thomasclarke1969/documentation/platform/platform-api/create-a-conversation.md

 ### Response `201 (Created)`

-If there is no existing Distinct Conversation that matches the request.
-Create a new Conversation and return it.
+If there is no existing Distinct Conversation that matches the request, then create a new Conversation and return it.
 Result is the same as creating a non-distinct Conversation.

 ### Response `303 (See Other)`